jacobproffer/aan-world-news/content/articles/blackwater-iraq-again.md

 ---
 title: "Blackwater, Iraq...Again"
-description: "U.S. Forces have returned to Iraq for an advisory mission ide notified by the Pentagon earlier this year."
+description: "The infamous private military company has returned to Iraq after securing a contract with the announcement of LOGCAP 5."
 author: "Jullian Mendez"
 profiles: ["Jullian Mendez"]
 profileURL: /profiles/jullian-mendez